ajkhabbazi/field-demonstrations-HVAC-MPC-RL/README.md

-# advanced-building-control-experiments
+# field-demonstrations-of-MPC-and-RL-for-residential-and-commecial-HVAC
-📑 Review of Field Demonstrations of Advanced HVAC Control
+📑 Lessons learned from field demonstrations of model predictive control and reinforcement learning for residential and commercial HVAC: A review